sisoe24/nuke-python-stubs/README.md

 ## 1.4.
 Contributing

-Although the script is a mess, you can still contribute by adding post-fixes information when you find wrong values.
+In order to make the stubs as accurate as possible, feel free to open a new issue if you find any wrong values or missing information.
+Also, you can contribute by adding post-fixes information to the `*_POST_FIXES` dictionary.

 TODO: Add a section on how to contribute to the project.